 - Cherish the arts, wonders of the physical world and the mysteries of life on Earth.

 - Discover his or her most precious gifts and learn to use them to solve difficult problems.

 - Value a healthy lifestyle of mind and body.

-Socratic Discussions and self paced challenges equip children to be independent lifelong learners.
+Socratic Discussions: Deep exploration of ideas and events equip students to be independent, lifelong learners.

 JOY + RIGOR + GRIT = MASTERY

 Deep learning brings a special sense of joy, but embracing rigor is part of saying ‘yes’ to a Hero’s Journey.
 Mastery requires commitment, discipline and hard work towards a worthy goal.

 WHAT SETS US APART

 - Mixed-age classroom